Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 - To send data, use the following packet format:
 **["D"][640-byte [Gameboy 2BPP graphics data](https://www.huderlem.com/demos/gameboy2bpp.html)][CR]** (total of 642 bytes, CR is char(13), "D" keyword for data).
-Wait for the "Printer ready" message before sending the next packet.
-Each packet remains valid for 150 milliseconds if not followed immediately by another one.
+Wait for the outgoing "Printer ready" message on the serial before sending the next packet.
+Each packet remains valid for only 150 milliseconds if not followed immediately by another one.
 You can send up to 9 packets consecutively.
 The same timing rule applies to the print command.

 - To print, send the following command:
 **["P"][margin][palette][intensity][CR]** (total of 5 bytes, CR is char(13), "P" keyword for print).
 Margin, palette and intensity are the same as the [Game Boy printing protocol](https://gbdev.gg8.se/wiki/articles/Gameboy_Printer).
-Wait for the "Printer ready" message to confirm that printing is complete and it's safe to proceed.
+Wait for the "Printer ready" message to confirm that printing is complete and it's safe to proceed with other commands.

 Additionally the Arduino echoes every packet sent and printer error on the serial so you can debug in case of issue (which is not supposed to happen).